QuaSi-Software/Documentation/docs/resie_component_parameters.md

 key_2 = "2"

 **lopsided_U_configuration**
 Lopsided U is an U-configuration with some probes missing at the top right corner.
-This is only avaible as single-row U. The keys `number_of_probes_x` and `number_of_probes_y` define the general shape of the U, while `key_2` then represents the number of removed probes from the top right corner at the right side of the U.
+This is only available as single-row U. The keys `number_of_probes_x` and `number_of_probes_y` define the general shape of the U, while `key_2` then represents the number of removed probes from the top right corner at the right side of the U.

 <pre>
 Example: